brotherhoodMonk/gyan/rct.md

 This relates to stateful DOM components (form elements) and the difference:

 A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
  A parent component “controls” it by handling the callback and managing its own state and passing the new values as props to the controlled component.
 You could also call this a “dumb component”.

 A component that controls the input elements within the forms on subsequent user input is called Controlled Component, i.e, every state mutation will have an associated handler function.

-For a controlled component the value is passed in through props.
+For a controlled component the value is passed in through props. xt out of the box
 An uncontrolled component would use state to control the value itself internally.
 This is the key difference

 A Uncontrolled Component is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.